Ngoc-Quynh-Trang-Le/COS10025_ESP32_BLE/README.md

 The app (`Cham Story`) is built in Flutter, and functions as a **BLE scanner + URL launcher**.

 :key: Key behaviors:

-1. Scans for BLE advertisements using `flutter_blue_plus`
+1. Scans for BLE advertisements using `flutter_reactive_ble`
-2. Matches `advertisement.advName` against a static map:
+2. Matches `device.name` against a static map:

    ```dart
    const beaconToUrl = {